 Tap into your cultural side when you take in a Mirvish Toronto Theatre performance during your stay at The Westin Harbour Castle Hotel.
 View the full theatre schedule to help plan your trip, as our hotel located within minutes of each of the Mirvish's theatres below.
 We invite you to scroll down to take advantage of our special offer for Mirvish visitors.

-As official hotel sponsor of Mirvish productions, The Westin Harbour Castle Toronto invites you to experience The Wizard of Oz at the historic Ed Mirvish theatre.
+As official hotel sponsor of Mirvish productions, The Westin Harbour Castle Toronto invites you to experience Aladdin at the historic Ed Mirvish Theatre.

 .9mi/1.5km from the hotel